- Accenture is taking a stake in Vodafone’s Intelligent Solutions unit

 After 20 years as CTO at Telus, Ibrahim Gedeon is retiring from the Canadian operator at the end of 2023.
 One of the best-known and most outspoken CTOs in the industry, Gedeon shared the news in this LinkedIn post in which he described Telus as “a supportive organisation that believes in innovation and better outcomes”.
 He also highlighted the importance of the telecom industry ecosystem enabled by organisations such as ATIS, the NGMN and the TM Forum and thanked the telco’s technology team for making the past 20 years “so enjoyable, [it] felt like working was an endless fun hobby.”
 Gedeon, who is in the final stages of writing a book on the impact of AI and robotics on society, says he will provide a “what’s next” update at the beginning of next year: “I am certain, technology, transformation, security, privacy, trust and insights will be at the heart of it,” he concluded in his post.
 The TelecomTV team hopes he finds a new role in the sector – the industry needs smart, ebullient characters like Gedeon.

-Australian operator TPG Telecom has ended talks to sell its fixed network infrastructure assets from domestic rival Vocus Group for AUS$6.3bn (US$4bn), stating in an announcement to the Australian Securities Exchange that “the proposed transaction involved considerable complexity and, ultimately, the parties have been unable to reach alignment on the operating model and commercial terms.”
+Australian operator TPG Telecom has ended talks to sell its fixed network infrastructure assets to domestic rival Vocus Group for AUS$6.3bn (US$4bn), stating in an announcement to the Australian Securities Exchange that “the proposed transaction involved considerable complexity and, ultimately, the parties have been unable to reach alignment on the operating model and commercial terms.”
 The proposed deal, initially unveiled in early August, had included TPG’s enterprise, government and wholesale assets, as well as associated fixed infrastructure and its residential fixed access business Vision Network, which was put up for a “strategic review” in October 2022.
 Now TPG says it will explore other divestment opportunities.
 “TPG remains committed to exploring options to deliver value for shareholders.
 Noting ongoing strong interest from potential strategic and financial investors in the company’s fixed infrastructure assets, TPG will continue to assess value-optimising alternatives and continues to work with Bank of America on our strategic review,” it stated in the stock market announcement.

 The value of the business SMS messaging sector is set to shrink by an estimated $3bn over the next five years as enterprises increasingly turn to digital platforms and applications for their communications needs, according to a new report from Juniper Research.
 The volume of so-called ‘over-the-top’ (OTT) business messages is expected to increase from about 100 billion this year to 375 billion in 2028, according to the research firm, as the “diminishing quality of SMS networks will drive enterprises using mobile business messaging to explore alternative channels, including OTT messaging apps,” it noted in this press release.
 “Reduced SMS network quality is being driven by the rising prevalence of fraud, whilst operators’ SMS prices continue to grow to maintain revenue amidst slowing demand for business messaging traffic,” noted the Juniper Research team, which urged OTT app vendors to “capitalise on this plateauing SMS market… [by deploying] pricing strategies that attract high-spending enterprises away from established SMS channels.”